What is the Central Credit Register?

-Every month since 30 June 2017 lenders including banks, credit unions, and any other lender that provides consumer loans for €500 or more, must submit personal and credit information on those loans to the Central Credit Register.
+Since 30 June 2017 lenders including banks, credit unions, and any other lender that provides consumer loans for €500 or more, have submitted personal and credit information on those loans to the Central Credit Register every month.
 The Central Credit Register started with credit cards, mortgages, overdrafts, and personal loans.

-Every month from 31 March 2018 licensed moneylenders and local authorities must submit information to the Central Credit Register.
-Business loans are also included from this time.
-Other types of loans such as Hire Purchase and Personal Contract Plans (PCP) will be added in the future.
+Since 31 March 2018 licensed moneylenders and local authorities have submitted information to the Central Credit Register every month.
+Business loans have also been included from this time.
+Other types of loans such as Hire Purchase and Personal Contract Plans (PCP) will be added from 30 June 2019.
 Find more information on what is included on the Central Credit Register.

 Your credit report does not tell you if you can be approved for a loan.

 The Central Credit Register does not:

 - decide if a loan is approved or not – the lender makes that decision;

 - score or grade Credit Reports.

 The Central Bank owns the information held on the Central Credit Register and is a data controller under the Data Protection Acts.
 Information submitted by lenders to the Central Credit Register is used to create individual credit reports.
 You have a right to request your credit report, free of charge at any time (subject to fair usage).
 Find out how to request your credit report or exercise any of your rights.